 "Pay to all what is owed to them: taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed."— Romans 13:7

 #7 Pay Your Taxes

-One of the hardest things at the end of the year, especially as business owners, is visually seeing what cut of your income has been given towards taxes.
-Remember though, it was never your money - it is God's.
+One of the hardest things at the end of the year, especially as business owners, is visually seeing what cut of your income goes towards taxes.
+Remember, though, it was never your money - it is God's.

 "On the first day of every week, each of you is to put something aside and store it up, as he may prosper, so that there will be no collecting when I come."— 1 Corinthians 16:2

 "A good man leaves an inheritance to his children's children, but the sinner's wealth is laid up for the righteous."— Proverbs 13:22

 You never know what life is going to throw at you.
 Your husband's steady twenty-year-long job could lay him off.
 You may find yourself in need of a new car unexpectedly.
 There are going to be those surprise bills and those surprise events in life that cause you to become strapped for cash.